thecont1/thecont1/README.md

 ---

-## Utilities that support real work
+## Utilities that get the job done

 - [jamboree-converter](https://github.com/thecont1/jamboree-converter)
   Turn Jupyter notebooks into clean PDFs for briefings, decks, or classroom handouts with one step.